CdrePuddles/CdrePuddles/README.md

 I am currently studying computer science at the University of British Columbia.
 Within that, I am building experience in networking (TCP/IP, cyber security), object oriented programming, data structures, algorithms, and computer/operating systems among many other topics!

-My experienced languages are C++, C, Java, Python, C#, SQL, HTML, CSS.
+My experienced languages are C++, C, Java, Python, C#, SQL, HTML, CSS, and I am constantly learning more.

 Always looking to connect with new people professionally and socially.
 Feel free to message me at https://www.linkedin.com/in/kdjones/.